 10. Everyday eat at least FIVE things that don’t have labels.
 If it DOES NOT have a nutrition label on it, it’s probably good for you.
 When’s the last time you saw “nutrition facts” printed on an apple?

 This 10-step list is a good start.
 I’m not suggesting that all women run out and burn their bras, the guys don’t need to swear off shaving, far from it.
 Just be intelligent about the choices you make every day.
 There are HUGE numbers of “green” products and services out there.
 Some are legitimately green, some are just “green-washed”.
 You don’t need to be too much of a radical to figure out which is which.

-Copyright © 2009-2013.
-All works on this site are the exclusive property of Tammy Brooks (author), Hippie Ways Handcrafted Skin Care and/or Summerberry Organics unless otherwise stated.
-Send email to tammy at summerberryorganics dot com with questions or comments.
+Copyright © 2009-2019.
+All works on this site are the exclusive property of Tammy Brooks (author), Hippie Ways unless otherwise stated.
+Send email to tammy at hippieways dot com with questions or comments.